gtxaspec/winix_wac6300_retrofit/README.md

 This retrofit has been tested and confirmed to work with the following Winix air purifier models:

 - **WAC6300** - 4-speed air purifier with ionizer
 - **WAC5500** - 4-speed air purifier with ionizer
+- **WAC5500-2** - 4-speed air purifier with ionizer (variant model)

-Both models share the same internal connector pinout and power supply configuration, making them compatible with this retrofit design.
+All models share the same basic internal connector pinout and power supply configuration, making them compatible with this retrofit design.

 ### Model Differences

-The WAC6300 and WAC5500 are cosmetically identical and use the same internal electronics and connector configuration.
-The retrofit maintains full compatibility with both models' original functionality.
+**WAC6300 and WAC5500 (Standard Models)**
+- Share identical electronics and connector configuration
+- 12V power supply on Pin 1 of connector
+- Standard PWM ranges and ionizer control

+**WAC5500-2 (Variant Model)**
+- **Different PWM Frequency**: Operates at 2000.5 kHz (instead of standard 3.910 kHz)
+- **Modified Ionizer Control**: Pin 1 carries 4.723V DC (instead of 12V) and controls the ionizer feature directly
+- **Different PWM Ranges**:
+  - Sleep Mode: 14% (vs 10% on standard models)
+  - Speed 1: 17% (vs 20% on standard models)
+  - Speed 2: 19% (vs 28% on standard models)
+  - Speed 3: 21% (vs 38% on standard models)
+  - Speed 4 (Turbo): 33% (vs 54% on standard models)

+**Configuration Notes for WAC5500-2**
+All PWM speeds and frequency can be adjusted through the Home Assistant interface to match your specific model requirements.
+The default configuration targets the standard WAC6300/WAC5500 models, but users with the WAC5500-2 variant can easily adjust the values in the config category within Home Assistant without needing to reflash firmware.

 ## Technical Specifications